logiquants/Logiquants-Website/content/privacy-policy.md

 We use the following types of cookies on our Site:

 1\.
-Functional cookies<br>    &nbsp; Functional cookies are used to remember the selections you make on our Site so that your selections are saved for your next visits;
+Functional cookies<br>&nbsp;&nbsp;&nbsp;&nbsp;Functional cookies are used to remember the selections you make on our Site so that your selections are saved for your next visits;

 Functional cookies are used to remember the selections you make on our Site so that your selections are saved for your next visits;